Get

 Frankie’s Friends

 Frankie’s Friends provides up to $1,500 towards future vet bills.
-There are some requirements to receive the grant, including that the treatment needed will have a good prognosis and that approval is granted prior to treatment.
+There are some requirements to receive the grant, including that the treatment needed will have a good prognosis and that approval is granted before treatment.
 Frankie’s Friends also helps manage many other animal help funds, such as research grants and wildlife protection grants.
 They require fairly robust documentation to ensure that you really need financial help.

 4. Veterinary Care Charitable Fund